Identification of service gaps for people of diverse sexual orientation, gender identity or intersex status

 What is next?

-- Key stakeholders and LGBTIQ+ people will be consulted to understand the needs and experiences of LGBTIQ+ people accessing family, domestic and sexual violence services.
-The findings of these consultations will be used to develop guidance material to improve frontline services and overall client experience.
+- Key stakeholders and LGBTIQA+ people have been consulted to understand the needs and experiences of LGBTIQA+ people accessing family, domestic and sexual violence services.
+The findings of these consultations will be used to identify how family, domestic and sexual violence services can appropriately support people with diverse sexual orientation, gender identity and intersex status.

 What difference will we make?